 We need to think hard in terms of how we are going to tackle this situation, especially since active sales prices are exorbidant and to live within the city limits is impossible.
-You must move away from Vancouver real estate to far away suburbs or chose options like a condo or a townhouse, where there is significant stress for families that have children.
+You must move away from Vancouver unaffordable condo prices to far away suburbs or chose options like a condo or a townhouse, where there is significant stress for families that have children.
 VFHC is investigating causes of this unaffordability to avoid any such issues in our districts.
-Even when you look at anything below $800,000, we only find a few results.
+Especially when you look at in coal harbour downtown vancouver, we are left jaw dropped.
 When we are finished, results will be shared.

 FAIR HOUSING CENTER'S INVESTIGATION LEADS TO CHARGE OF DISCRIMINATION